davekinkead/thesis/chapters/03-democracy-and-borders/chapter.md

 !!
 Hugh's feedback

 - more clarity on how instrumental accounts work.  set up the target.
-- compare my methodolgy to skrymms.
+- compare my methodolgy to skryms.
 - clarify naive voting.

 - good applied conclusions to flesh out.  flag these points.